Critical initialisation in continuous approximations of binary neural networks: Numerical and experimental results

 \subsection{Simulations}

-We see in Figure~\ref{fig:dynamics} that the average behaviour of random networks are well predicted by the mean field theory.
-The estimates of the variance and correlation from simulations of random neural networks provided some input signals are plotted.
-The dotted lines correspond to empirical means, the shaded area corresponds to one standard deviation, and solid lines are the theoretical prediction.
-We see strong agreement in both the variance and correlation plots.
+We first verify that the theory accurately predicts the average behaviour of randomly initialised networks.
+We present simulations for the deterministic surrogate in Figure~\ref{fig:dynamics}.
+We see that the average behaviour of random networks are well predicted by the mean field theory.
+Estimates of the variance and correlation are plotted, with dotted lines corresponding to empirical means and the shaded area corresponding to one standard deviation.
+Theoretical predictions are given by solid lines, with strong agreement for even finite networks.
+Similar plots can be produced for the LRT surrogate.
+In Appendix~\ref{ch:appendix_figs} we plot the depth scales as functions of $\sigma_m$ and $\sigma_b$.

-Finally, in Figure~\ref{fig:2} we present the variance and correlation depth scales as a function of $\sigma_m$, and different curves corresponding to different bias variance values $\sigma_b$.
-We see that just as in continuous networks, $\sigma_b$ and $\sigma_m$ compete to effect the depth scale, which only diverges with $\sigma_m \to 1$.
-We notice that contrary to standard networks where $\sigma_b$ is scaled within one order of magnitude, that $\sigma_b$ must be changed across orders of magnitude to produce an effect, due to the scaling with the width of the network.
-Importantly, we notice that the depth scale only diverges at one value for $\sigma_m^2$ (ie. at one), whereas for continuous networks there are an infinite number of such points.